 - Bake 1 ¼ hours

-also check out some of these 2 ingredient dog treats – quick and simple to make;
+also, check out some of these two-ingredient dog treats – quick and straightforward to make;

 Some Things to Watch Out For

-If you dog has allergies then preparing your homemade dog treats should be quite easy as you can avoid those ingredients.
-If you are trying your dog with something new that you havent fed them before, you should try in small doses just in case.
-This is a great way of testing the reaction of your dog plus the bowel movements later.
-Store your treats in an airtight food storage container and place in the freezer.
-When feeding the treat to your dog, allow 10 -20 minutes for the frozen food to rest out of the freezer before feeding.
-Treats in the freezer can last up too 6 months (check recipes for more details)
+If your dog has allergies, preparing your homemade dog treats should be pretty easy to avoid those ingredients.
+If you are trying your dog with something new that you haven’t fed them before, you should try it in small doses just in case.
+This is an excellent way of testing your dog’s reaction plus the bowel movements later.
+Store your treats in an airtight food storage container and place them in the freezer.
+When feeding the treat to your dog, allow 10 -20 minutes for the frozen food to rest out of the freezer before providing.
+Treats in the freezer can last up to 6 months (check recipes for more details)

 A Treat Is Just a Treat

-Always ensure that feeding your dog a ‘Treat’ is done in the right quantities but also at the right times.
-Treats should be used as that, a treat.
-If your dog has behaved well, training is successful or theyve done something that deserves a treat.
+Always ensure that feeding your dog a ‘Treat’ is done in the right quantities and at the correct times.
+Treats should be used like that, a treat.
+If your dog has behaved well, training is successful, or they’ve done something that deserves a treat.

-Over feeding your dog treats can turn your dog obese and cause long lasting problems with heart problems and overall health issues.
-Look after your dog with treats but when they deserve them, not as a snack between meals.
+Overfeeding your dog treats can turn your dog obese and cause long-lasting problems with heart problems and general health issues.
+Look after your dog with treats but not as a snack between meals when they deserve them.

-When changing to your own homemade dog food, make sure you introduce it to your dog gently and in small portions.
-Changing too quickly can cause upset stomach.
-Most dogs can handle the change and love a lot of different treats and foods.
+When changing to your homemade dog food, make sure you gently introduce it to your dog in small portions.
+Changing too quickly can cause an upset stomach.
+Most dogs can handle the change and love many different treats and foods.

-Checking in with your vet regularly is always a great way of checking your dog is getting the right nutrients from the food you are making.
+Checking in with your vet regularly is always a great way of checking your dog is getting the proper nutrients from the food you are making.

-Homemade dog treats are the best and fun way to treat our dog plus there are so many positives;
+Homemade dog treats are the perfect and most fun way to treat our dog, plus there are so many positives;

-- Many treats you can buy from the supermarket are fulled of additives and preservatives which can be very unhealthy for your dog.
-Making your own treats ensures you are giving your dog the right amount of nutrients and keeps your dog healthy.
+- Many treats you can buy from the supermarket are full of additives and preservatives, which can be very unhealthy for your dog.
+Making your treats ensures you give your dog the right amount of nutrients and keeps your dog healthy.

 - You will know exactly what is in the treats and ensure the recipes have no hidden ingredients.

-- Cost of making your own dog food can be far cheaper than buying commercial products.
+- The cost of making your dog food can be far cheaper than buying commercial products.

-- Dogs will love fresh homemade dog food compared too store bought treats and biscuits.
+- Dogs will love fresh homemade dog food compared to store-bought treats and biscuits.